Wisembly/elephant.io/README.md

 You have multiple ways to install Elephant.io.
 If you are unsure what to do, go with [the archive release](#archive-release).

+Once the library is downloaded and extracted wherever you want it to be, it should be loaded through a [PSR-4](http://www.php-fig.org/psr/psr-4/) autoload mecanism, with a `Wisembly\ElepehantIO` prefix.
+This is not necessary with the composer way, as it is handling this part by itself.

 Archive Release
 ---------------
 1. Download the most recent release from the [release page](https://github.com/Wisembly/elephant.io/releases)